Introduction & Overview

 -

-The Complaint In a Personal Injury Lawsuit
+What Is the Complaint in a Personal Injury Lawsuit?

 When it's filed in court, the "complaint" is the document that starts a personal injury lawsuit.